-- Should the e-VRE build a new security system? - How to manage existing security system within the e-RIs? - How should the e-RIs security system interoperate with the e-VRE security system?
+- Should the e-VRE build a new security system? - How to manage existing security system within the e-RIs? - How should the e-RIs' security systems interoperate with the e-VRE security system?

-Answering to such questions means understanding the overall architecture of the e-VRE / e-RIs.
+Answering such questions means understanding the overall architecture of the e-VRE / e-RIs.